BrunoSupremo/swamp_goblins/data/monster_tuning/warrior_hearth/readme.txt

 Instructions on how to use the waves.json file

-It is a list of waves, each wave needs an unique name identifier, can't repeat names.
+It is a list of possible waves, each wave entry needs an unique name identifier, can't repeat names.
 For example:

 {